Typhoon Krosa (2007): Meteorological history

 In late September, a new system formed east of the Philippines, leading to a Tropical Cyclone Formation Alert by JTWC.
 PAGASA declared it a tropical depression and assigned a local name Ineng early on October 1, and the JMA and JTWC soon followed.

 It was upgraded to a tropical storm early on October 2 by JMA, receiving the international name Krosa.
+(Note: The name Krosa (Khmer: ក្រសារ, [krɑ.ˈsaː]) was contributed by Cambodia and means crane in Khmer.)
 Rapid intensification took place on October 2 and it was upgraded to a typhoon by the JTWC by midday.
 As it intensified, it gained a wide, ragged eye and began to track to the west, becoming a typhoon by the JMA early on October 3.
 It continued to rapidly intensify that day before leveling off as a Category 4-equivalent typhoon on October 4.
 Fluctuations in intensity soon followed as Krosa approached Taiwan, as the JMA upgraded it to 105 kn and the JTWC into a super typhoon early on October 5.
 It slowly weakened afterward before making landfall in northeastern Taiwan on October 6.
 After landfall in Taiwan, Krosa quickly weakened into Category 1 typhoon as it approached China.
 Krosa would make landfall shortly afterwards between Zhejiang and Fujian around that intensity.
 JMA downgraded Krosa into a severe tropical storm.
 Early on October 7, JMA would further downgrade Krosa into a tropical storm, and JTWC followed suit, as Krosa weakened rapidly.
 Krosa would parallel the coast of China as it turned east-northeast, and emerged in the sea soon after.
 As sea surface temperatures were cold and could not sustain a tropical cyclone, Krosa began transitioning into an extratropical cyclone.
 Around noon October 8, JMA published the last tropical cyclone warning on Krosa as it weakened into a tropical depression, and JTWC followed suit six hours later.
 The extratropical remnants of Krosa crossed the International Dateline on October 12.